ConductorOne raises $5M in seed round led by Accel to automate your access requests – TechCrunch

 “Automation that solves privilege management and governance is the next major pillar of cloud identity,” Accel’s Li said.

 Bovee and Querna have deep expertise in the space.
 Prior to Okta, Bovee led enterprise mobile security product development at Lookout.
 Querna was the co-founder and CTO of ScaleFT, which was acquired by Okta in 2018.
-He also led technology and strategy teams at Rackspace and Cloudkick, and is a vocal and active open source software advocate.
+He also led technology and strategy teams at Rackspace and Cloudkick, and is a vocal and active open-source software advocate.

 While the company’s headquarters are in Portland, Oregon, ConductorOne is a remote-first company with 10 employees.